sattiwari/akka-streams/README.md

 * Partial graphs
 * Partial graph as a source
 * Partial graph as a flow
+* Closed graphs
+* Materialized value of a graph

 ## Shapes
 * Custom Shape